Broker API Use Cases #

 We support most use cases internationally.

 Depending on the case, the API methods you want to use could vary.
 For example, the omnibus broker-dealer case never uses API to open a customer account since the trading accounts are created upfront and you will submit orders to them, and manage your end customer accounting on your end.
-More details on each use case are described in the following section.
+More details on each use case are described in the following sections.

-Trading/Investing App (Non-financial Institution) #
+Trading/Investing App #

 As a technology company, you are building a brand-new trading or investing app.
 You could also be an established fintech firm who offers cash management services, a neobank, or maybe a payroll company without a financial institution status/license.
 Alpaca Broker API could be a solution for you.
 In this case, the account approval process is owned by Alpaca, and you own the user experience and most of the communications.
 Unless you have a robust CIP/KYC/AML program in place that has been vetted by Alpaca, your customers will go through Alpaca’s CIP/KYC/AML process.